H.S. BOYS BASKETBALL: Foxboro uses jump-start to shoot past Stoughton

 A 10-1 run through the second quarter shot Foxboro ahead 32-16, and a half-court buzzer-beating trey from Alex Penders, who finished with a game-high 28 points, gave Foxboro a 39-26 advantage entering the break.

-Gibbs admitted a game against a team like Stoughton make him nervous ahead of tip off.
-The Black Knights proved to be someone to worry about, keeping the difference around 10 through the early stages of the second half before making a move in the final minutes of the fourth quarter.
-Senior presences on the floor in Penders, Golub, Ryan LeClair and Andrew Finn was the difference — and made it a little more special with it being Senior night.
+Gibbs admitted a game against a team like Stoughton made him nervous ahead of tip-off.
+The Black Knights proved to be a team to worry about, keeping the difference around 10 through the early stages of the second half before making a move in the final minutes of the fourth quarter.
+Senior presences on the floor in Penders, Golub, Ryan LeClair and Andrew Finn were the difference — and made it a little more special with it being Senior Night.

 An 11-2 burst by Stoughton to open the fourth quarter brought the game to 58-56, but Foxboro never allowed the visitors to pull even.
 A 3-pointer by LeClair at 3:37 and another trey from Sam Golub, who had 13 points, just 36 seconds later gave Foxboro its cushion again.
 Golub and Penders followed up with converted free throws, and in a span of minutes, the Warriors regained a double-digit lead at 68-56.

 Foxboro, at 10-8, is in control of locking into the postseason and is currently standing at No. 14 in the MIAA Division 2 rankings.
-The Warriors host Canton on Tuesday.
-“Obviously you want to be in the postseason and it’s a great experience for the kids,” Gibbs said.
+“Obviously you want to be in the postseason, and it’s a great experience for the kids,” Gibbs said.
 “I think this team has the potential to make a real serious run.
 You see Mansfield (Div.
 2 No. 2) and Sharon (Div.
-2 No. 3), and we’ve played single digits with them.
+2 No. 3), and we’ve played single-digits with them.
 I think this team is capable of beating anybody in Division 2 when we play to our potential.”